drivs/hellolinux/guide.md

   ls -l | wc -l
 ```

-This can be used for much simpler usecases.
+This can be used for much elaborate usecases.
 Grep multiple files for specific
 lines, find duplicates, make them all lowercase and save to a file.
 All of
 these operations can be done by seperate command line tools by piping the
 output of one command as the stdin of the next command.
 This generate a so